Quintus Fabius Maximus Rullianus

 His first appearance in surviving records is as magister equitum in 325 BC, when he won a daring victory against the Samnites at Imbrinium.
 However, he had acted without the authority of the dictator Lucius Papirius Cursor, who was angry and demanded that the Senate punish Fabius for disobeying orders.
 Livy (8.31-36) describes a tense scene where Papirius stood nearly alone against the Senate and people, who supported Fabius because of his victory, but who also did not wish to undercut the absolute authority they had given Papirius; finally Fabius threw himself at the feet of the dictator and asked forgiveness, which was granted.

 Fabius became consul for the first time in 322 BC, although little is said of his time in office.
+The following year (321) he serves a Interrex.
 He appears next as a dictator himself in 315 BC, successfully besieging Saticula and then, less successfully, fighting at Lautulae (Diodorus mentions another dictatorship in 313 BC, but this is probably mistaken).
 As consul in 310 BC, Fabius fought the Etruscans at Sutrium, then followed them when they fled into the Ciminian Forest and defeated them again.
 Consul again in 308 BC, he defeated Perusia and Nuceria Alfaterna.

-He then served as censor beginning in 304 BC.
+He then served as censor with Decius Mus beginning in 304 BC.
+The last Lustrum was shortened to speed up Rullianus taking up the office, because they wanted him overturn the reforms Appius Claudius Caecus had instituted during his censorship.
+Caecus had admitted citizens without property (a very numerous group) to all Roman tribes; Rullianus limited them to the four urban tribes and by doing so took away most of their newly achieved political power.
+For his censorship he received the cognomen Maximus, the first of his line to get the honorific name.
+A further measure he took was to institute an annual parade for the equites on the 15th of July.